Average Calculator

 Weighted Average

-In our example, we calculated the average by summing up all the scores and dividing by the total number of subjects.
-We haven't considered the relative importance of each subject.
+In our previous example, we calculated the average by simply summing the scores and dividing by the number of subjects.
+We did not account for the possibility that some subjects might carry more academic weight than others.

 The weighted average = The sum of the weighted values / The sum of the weights = ΣWX / ΣW